kikoano/MyOpenGL/README.md

 # MyOpenGL
 ## Computer graphics labs
-Enter 1 or 2 for OpenGL version
+Enter 1 or 2 for Legacy or Modern OpenGL.
 <br>
-1-9 change state
+Press 1-9 to change state.